Jamesokay/van-gogh-app/README.md

 - Built Auth page display layer
 - Responsive on web and tablet, still need to review mobile

+### Day 37, 38 & 39:

+- Implemented Supabase authentication flow for both sign in and sign up
+- Implemented RLS for Generation table
+- Implemented protected routes based on auth, using middleware

 ### To Do:

 - Mobile view of Auth page display
 - Alternate hero images for Auth page
-- Implement Supabase Authentication
-- Implement actual RLS policies for accessing DB
 - Further refine type definitions, with particular reference to the Supabase types
 - Evaluate database structure: how can it be improved/optimised?
 - ImageInputModal (mobile responsiveness)